 Rachel is a seasoned Show Team Director/ Producer and Casting Director with relationships with major modeling agencies all over the world.

 In addition, she has worked closely with and managed major industry brands events/shows such as; New York Fashion Week/Mercedes Benz Fashion Week/IMG New York and Miami, Academy of Arts University, Betsey Johnson, BET, Christian Siriano, Jenny Packham, L.A.M.B, Leather Japan, Lela Rose, L’Oreal Matrix, NEO by Adidas, Project Runway, Victoria’s Secret, and many more.

 Rae’s eye for detail and organizational skills has propelled her to a prominent role within the industry and is an integral part of producing shows and events, consulting and managing concepts, and facilitating retention of domestic and international corporate clients and designers for LDJ Productions.
 She also manages a team of production assistants and interns on multiple fashion shows during Mercedes Benz/New York Fashion Week and beyond.

 Rachel is very passionate and proud to be a part of an amazing team and family.
 She continues to add value and a fresh approach to production with the motto “calm under pressure.”

 As a freelance journalist for publications like The New York Times and Vice, Emily spent more than a decade listening to affected communities and the powerful people on either side of change.
 Her goal was to amplify voices that would otherwise not be heard.
 When she got to know the Paper Fig Foundation, she decided to dive deeper into this one ever-evolving story of empowerment in Africa through the arts.
-She is responsible for keeping strong connections with our partners on the ground in rural Uganda as well as clearly communicating to the rest of the world the work of the Paper Fig Foundation.
+She is responsible for keeping programming in East Africa running smoothly as well as keeping strong connections with our partners on the ground in rural Uganda and throughout the rest of the world.

 Board of Trustees